pulp/pulp-cli/README.md

 # POC: pulp command line interface

-This is a _technology preview_ of the command line interface for pulp3.
+This is a _technology preview_ of the command line interface for Pulp 3.

 ## General command syntax